Tomer-3431/RobotCode1/src/main/README.txt

-Hi this is each task from the presentention
+Hi this is each task from the presentention:
+Sorry if the links does not work

 task 1 is in Constants
 https://github.com/Tomer-3431/RobotCode1/blob/43c143e7fff8ff587179b1adeec59a9fe800f866/src/main/java/frc/robot/Constants.java#L18